Navy thwarts illegal bunkering activity in Lagos

 “The NNS BEECROFT patrol team acted with precision, securing the vessel and promptly transporting it to the Base.”

-She said that the Nigerian Navy appeals to the general public to provide information necessary to nib catastrophe incidents in the bud as the Service remain steadfast in its mission to maintain a safe and secure maritime environment for the prosperity of our dear nation.
+She said that the Nigerian Navy “appeals to the general public to provide information necessary to nip catastrophe incidents in the bud as the Service remain steadfast in its mission to maintain a safe and secure maritime environment for the prosperity of our dear nation.”